tomi20v/maui/README.md

-Maui is a Minimal MongoDB mapper for PHP
+Maui is a minimal MongoDB mapper for PHP
 Note this is a hobby project and is not and is not meant to be complete.
 Originally just a weekend project, now I have some days of work in it.